fjodorzotaj/codesnippet/README.md

 `ng build` to build the project

-`node server.js` to start the application which will be accessible in `http://localhost:3000`
+`node server.js` to start the application which will be accessible from `http://localhost:3000`

 Port can be changed in the `server.js` file